ibrahim-senzia/Kazi-Tracker/README.md

    git clone <repository_url>
    cd Kazi-Tracker
 ## To run the backend
  to start your backed type (flask run --port 8080) from the server folder

+ also navigate into the EmployeeProfile folder in the components folder and run (python app.py / python3 app.py) to start the employee server.